tytydraco/yessleep/out/The_Strange_Thing_About_My_Neighbors_Daughter_Part_2.md

 Link to Part 1 - [https://www.reddit.com/r/nosleep/s/X3Esguzx1W](https://www.reddit.com/r/nosleep/s/X3Esguzx1W)

 I was extremely on edge for the next few days.
-Every time I leave the house, I feel eyes on me.
-I don't dare walk by the Hartleys' property anymore. *She* might be waiting there.
+Every time I left the house, I felt eyes on me.
+I refused to walk anywhere near the Hartleys' property anymore. *She* might be waiting there.
 I told both my parents to keep an eye out after the other night, for what or who I still wasn't 100% certain, but they understood my concern and went along with it.
-When I mentioned how I ran across Mora the other day and that it was my hunch she was the one creeping around the house, they didn't seem all that shocked.
+When I mentioned how I ran across Mora that other day and that it was my hunch she was the one creeping around the house, they didn't seem all that shocked.

 "Yeah," my Mom said, "she has a bit of a tendency to run at large sometimes.
 She's always been an odd one but, in the grand scheme of things, I think she's harmless.
 Just let us know if you catch her out there again and we'll talk to Glen or Annette about it."